Becoming a Firefighter

 Note: I often recommend that interested parties consider the Air Force or Marine Corp as both have Aircraft Crash Fire & Rescue and structural FF positions that may lead to employment in the DOD civilian workforce after a military commitment is completed.
 I mention this only as an option for young men and women who demonstrate an aptitude for military success.
 These jobs are also highly competitive and require scoring high on ASVAB entrance exams as well.
 One must also remember that military firefighters are soldiers first and are subject to duty in combat zones.

 Do you have any physical or mental challenges that would prevent you from climbing a 100’ ladder or wearing FF turnout gear (PPE) and carry heavy power tools or equipment?
 There are also certain physical conditions that prohibit inclusion so consult your primary care physician prior to embarking on a career in the fire service or military.

 Applicants, as well as newly hired FF’s, will be required to climb as high as a 100’ ladder on an aerial either in the physical agility portion of the application process or climb one in the initial phases of job training.
 For some departments, these are timed events where the stronger, faster, and more agile applicants excel.
 In any event, the FF will be required to climb ladders from 12 to 100 feet long and work from elevated positions in extremely dangerous conditions.

 National Fire Protection Association (NFPA) 1582

 Video displaying the 8 events of the IAFF Fire Service Joint Labor Management Wellness-Fitness Task Force Candidate Physical Ability Test.
 This test is the entry-level physical ability test during the recruitment process to get hired for various fire departments.

-**All copyrights are property of the IAFF and IAFC.
+**All copyrights are the property of the IAFF and IAFC.
 Video uploaded for educational purposes only.**

 Are you claustrophobic?